Loading...

 ESL 101: English Communication

 A communicative approach to learning English, including lectures, learning activities, thematic exercises, listening activities, pair/group work, and class discussions.
-Students will learn how to communicate on a variety of topics using appropriate grammar and vocabulary, and employ language strategies to improve oral fluency, comprehensibility, and listening comprehension
+Students will learn how to communicate on a variety of topics using appropriate grammar and vocabulary, and employ language strategies to improve oral fluency, comprehensibility, and listening comprehension.

 One Education course to choose from below